 New York Times puts Boston Globe up for sale again

-NEW YORK (Reuters) - The New York Times Co is putting The Boston Globe on the auction block for a second time as it seeks to focuses solely on growing its flagship newspaper.
+Feb 20 (Reuters) - The New York Times Co plans to sell The Boston Globe for a second time as it attempts to shed one of its last properties, according to a company statement.

-The New York Times first put the paper up for sale in 2009 as it struggled with losses.
-But it halted the sale process and decided to hang onto the paper after winning concessions from Globe's unions and implementing cost cuts.
+The New York Times tried to sell the Globe in 2009 as the newspaper struggled with losses, but decided against it after winning concessions from Globe's unions and implementing cost cuts.

 Once a sprawling media conglomerate, the New York Times owned magazines, dozens of newspapers, TV and radio stations, sports clubs like the Boston Red Sox, cable channels and Internet properties such as About.com.

-But it has shed almost all of its assets in recent years - including the sale of its papers scattered throughout the U.S. Southeast and California for $143 million.
-In addition to the Globe and its flagship newspaper, it also publishes the International Herald Tribune.
+But it has shed almost all of its assets in recent years.
+It now owns the flagship newspaper and the International Herald Tribune.